British Symphony Orchestra: Fourth formation: public concerts, 1934–1939

 From January 1934 to January 1935 a British Symphony Orchestra appeared in three National Sunday League Concerts at the London Palladium, all conducted by Charles Hambourg.
 7 January 1934: orchestral concert.
 4 November 1934: the violin soloist was Marie Hall, who had given the first performance of The Lark Ascending with an earlier British Symphony Orchestra in June 1921.
 On 13 January 1935 the concert included the duo-piano team of Vronsky & Babin.

-The English composer and conductor Charles Proctor (1906–96) gave two concerts on 12 November 1938 and 29 April 1939, conducting his own Alexandra Choral Society with a British Symphony Orchestra at the Northern Polytechnic Institute, Holloway Road.
+The English composer and conductor Charles Proctor gave two concerts on 12 November 1938 and 29 April 1939, conducting his own Alexandra Choral Society with a British Symphony Orchestra at the Northern Polytechnic Institute, Holloway Road.

 Recent formations

 1989

 The music for the 1989 film La Révolution française, directed by Robert Enrico and Richard T. Heffron, was composed and conducted by Georges Delerue.
 It was performed by the British Symphony Orchestra with chorus.
-This seems to have been an ensemble of freelance musicians from the Greater London area, recorded at HMV Abbey Road Studios in August 1989.
+This seems to have been an ensemble of freelance musicians from the Greater London area, recorded at His Master's Voice's Abbey Road Studios in August 1989.